This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 - The Australian Financial Complaints Authority (AFCA), which is the free dispute resolution body, has a significant event hotline 1800 337 444 for individuals financially impacted by the COVID-19 pandemic.

 It means that if you continue to be financially impacted by COVID-19 and cannot afford to return to full repayments, you should talk to your lender or creditor as soon as possible to discuss your options and ask them to consider providing you further hardship assistance.
 This may include reducing your repayments for a period of time, switching to an interest only loan for a period of time, restructuring your debts or other options that are suitable for your situation.

 As your home loan is usually your biggest, most expensive and highest priority debt it is a good idea to adjust your budget and return to normal repayments or make the highest possible repayment you can afford.

 Mortgage repayment options

-If you cannot afford to return to normal payments you have the right to ask your lender for further assistance.
-Your lender may be able to offer options that will help to reduce your repayments for a period of time or to restructure your debts such as:
+If you are temporarily unable to meet your normal repayments, you have the right to ask your bank for hardship assistance.
+Depending on your circumstances, your lender may be able to offer options that will help to reduce your repayments for a period of time for example: